 Calculate your own estimate on chain:

 Does all chain need sandblasting?
 Not necessarily.
 Light surface rust will come off during galvanizing preparation.
-Only deeply pitted rust, paint, lacquer, and markers need to be fully removed using sandblasting prior to hot dip galvanizing.
+Deeply pitted rust, lacquer, old zinc coating, and paint markers need to be fully removed using sandblasting prior to hot dip galvanizing.
 The best way for us to know is to see your parts in person.
 You can drop off material Monday - Friday, between 8:00 am and 3:45 pm.
 Our gates close promptly at 4:00 pm and we are closed on weekends and major holidays.
 Our team is at lunch between 12:00 - 12:30 pm.